-Unfortunately—but not surprisingly—the chargeback rates we uncovered are at a dangerously high level for over one-third of respondents.
 Of the respondents who knew their chargeback rates—and nearly 13 percent did not know—one in six report a chargeback rate of 1 percent or higher.

 Certain elements are commonly known to increase chargeback risk, and over half of respondents report one or more of these liabilities.
 Approximately one-third were actually in a high-risk industry, while the rest simply employed high-risk factors such as subscription billing or free trial offers.

 There was a clear relationship between some risk factors and the reported chargeback rates of the participants.
 Those using free-trials to attract customers and then billing later through negative option, reported chargeback rates significantly higher than those transacting exclusively through straight sales.

 Credit card chargebacks were originally invented as a consumer protection against criminal fraud and unresolvable merchant issues, ensuring that customers won’t be held accountable for transactions they didn’t authorize or items they didn’t receive.